 The Company classifies its marketable securities as available-for-sale.
-The Company's investments in marketable securities are stated at fair value with unrealized gains (losses), net of tax, reported as a component of accumulated other comprehensive income (loss) in the Company's consolidated statements of comprehensive income.
-At October 31, 2017 and 2016, marketable securities are comprised of the Company's investment in Calavo.
+The Company's investments in marketable securities are stated at fair value with unrealized gains (losses), net of tax, reported as a component of accumulated other comprehensive income (loss) in the Company's consolidated statement of comprehensive income.
+At October 31, 2018 and 2017, marketable securities are comprised of the Company's investment in Calavo.